How are laws changing for asylum seekers?

 • If you have a case in immigration court, your case is still active until the judge makes a decision.
 Check your case status every week in case there is a new decision or a new hearing date.

 • Detention: Starting in May 2025, the government has been detaining many immigrants at immigration court hearings.
-As of August 2025, the government has slowed down arrests in some immigration courts, but continues the arrests in others.
-People who have been in the U.S. for less than 2 years may be especially at risk of being detained.
-But other immigrants are also at risk.
+As of September 2025, the government has slowed down arrests in some immigration courts, but continues the arrests in others.
 If you do not attend your immigration court hearing, you will most likely receive a deportation order.
 Read more here.

 • Administrative Closure: If your immigration court case was previously administratively closed (your case is still in court but not scheduled for future hearings), check the status of your case.
 Many immigration court cases that were administratively closed, even for years, are being scheduled for new hearings.
 To check your case status, call the court hotline at 1-800-898-7180 or go to this website.